 - Air pollution levels and construction around the residence

-For basic 1"–3" air filters, manufacturers typically direct you to change them every 30–60 days.
-If you deal with from light to moderate allergies, you could upgrade the air filter or change them even more frequently.
+For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
+If you have from light to moderate allergies, you could upgrade the air filter or change them even more frequently.

-Or, if you live a more remote area or less occupied home (like a vacation residence) and there are a reduced number of cars around, every year may be often enough.
+Or, if you reside a more remote area or less occupied home (like a vacation house) and there are a reduced number of cars around, every year may be often enough.

-Here are averages that could help you decide how regularly you should get a new air filter at home:
+Here are averages that could help you decide how regularly you should replace the air filter at home:

 - Vacation house or one occupant and no pets or allergies: every 6–12 months

 - Ordinary suburban home without pets: every 90 days